 Please note that the refund policy for the Speech-Language Pathology program differs from the general refund policy.
 Tuition for the year is paid semi-annually in May and November.
 The refund policy is as follows: prior to the first day of class, 100% of the tuition payment made will be refunded; during the first week of class, 80% will be refunded; during the second week of class, 60%; during the third week of class, 40%; and during the fourth week of class, 20%.
 No refunds will be made after the fourth week of classes.

-Information about other academic regulations, standards of conduct and procedures for dismissal from the Speech-Language Pathology Program are contained in the Speech-Language Pathology Student Handbook.
+Information about satisfactory academic progress, adherence to professional conduct standards and procedures for dismissal from the Speech-Language Pathology Program are contained in the Speech-Language Pathology Student Handbook.

 Speech-Language Pathology - The Clinical Experience